 Things are Already Looking Promising in 2019

 This year is proving to be truly inspirational.
-We have achieved an organic annual growth of over 20%, and the year is not even close to over yet.
+We have achieved an organic annual growth of over 25%, and the year is not over yet.
 Our new freelancing service is growing fast and our company is starting to reap the full benefits of our cross-selling strategy.
 All our clients and prospects are continuously retargeted for all our services (outsourcing, freelancing and recruiting) and it’s paying off.
 Our sales team is generating over €7 million a person in turnover – without even breaking a sweat!

 Sales outside of France are growing rapidly while the US and Canada make up 15% of our 2019 sales!
 Meanwhile, 15% of our sales are coming from German-speaking countries and 10% from our newest market – the UK!
 That’s 45% for France, and 15% for the rest of the world.

 Day after day we see our potential grow along with the accuracy of our strategy.
 This is capped off by double-digit growth.
-Rapid growth and sustainable profitability dilemmas?
-Consider them solved!

 No Slowdown for Start-ups